 A bite is considered to be healthy when all or most of the teeth are present and not destroyed by normal daily usage.

-It is destructive when teeth show wear, become loose, or when TMJ (jaw joint) damage is seen.
-Therapy helps restore a bite that can function without damage and destruction.
-Bite Adjustment Therapy may include:
+It is destructive when teeth show wear, looseness or when TMJ (jaw joint) damage is seen.
+Bite therapy helps restore a bite that can function without damage and destruction.

 - Reshaping the biting surfaces of the teeth and eliminating spots of excessive pressures where the teeth are brought into contact.
 This is done by carefully dividing bite pressures evenly across all of the teeth.

-- Bite splint therapy, using a custom-fitted and adjusted plastic bite guard to keep the teeth apart.
-The bite guard is worn during the day, at night, or both.
+- Bite splint therapy using a custom-fitted and adjusted plastic bite guard to keep the teeth apart, worn during the day, at night, or both.

 - Braces to reposition mal-aligned or drifted teeth.